What is the Average Cost of Caring for Someone with Cerebral Palsy?

 • Special education programs or helpers

-An additional indirect cost of CP is the person’s loss of earning potential, which has a significant effect on the lifetime expense of living with the disorder.
-Although some people who have cerebral palsy are able to work, many face considerable limitations, physically or intellectually, and are not able to reach their full earning potential as a result.
+An additional indirect cost of CP is the person’s loss of earning potential, which significantly affects the lifetime expense of living with the disorder.
+Although some people with a very mild form of cerebral palsy can work, most face considerable physical or intellectual limitations and cannot be gainfully employed in the labor market.

 Help to Alleviate the Cost of Living with Cerebral Palsy